lomar92/terraform-aws-dog-webapp/README.md

 There are two ways of provisioning an EC2 instance in AWS.
 You can add a provisioner within your Terraform Config or you create an "immutable Image" which can be reused in your Infrastructure Deployment Prcoess (CI/CD Pipeline).

 # Packer Image
-Create your Packer Image (AMI) which creates an Apache Server within a Linux Instance on Amazon https://github.com/lomar92/packer_WebApp
+Create your Packer Image (AMI) which creates an Apache Server within a Linux Instance on AWS https://github.com/lomar92/packer_WebApp